Django Models in Python: A Complete Guide for Beginners

 Why Choose Django for Web Development?

-• Beginners learning web development with Python
+Beginners learning Python and web development

 Who Uses Django?

-• The Washington Post
+The Washington Post – Major news outlet

-What is Django Models in Python?
+What are Django Models in Python?

 In Django, a Model is a core component of the framework's Model-View-Template (MVT) architecture.
 It acts as the blueprint for your database, defining the structure of your data and the behaviors associated with it.